 A. Each GYA member is expected to attend the Annual General Meeting each year and is also expected to actively contribute to one or more of the organization's programs, which include participation in policy development, promotion of national young academies and supporting science and education at the international level.
 The GYA is an active working group, and being a member requires a time commitment on each member's part.
-Please note that the next Annual General Meeting will be held the week of 15 May 2017 and reserve this week in your calendars in the event that you are selected as a new member.
+Please note that the next Annual General Meeting will be held from 7 - 11 May 2018 in Thailand and reserve this week in your calendars in case you are selected as a new member.